 ABOC Rewards categories break down as follows:

-- July – September: Airlines, cruises, hotels, car rentals, and travel agency purchases
+- July – September: Airlines, cruises, hotels, car rentals, and travel agency purchases, as well as gas, tolls, and ride shares

 How to Get the Most Value Out Of the 5% Categories